skycloudd/nova/vscode-extension/README.md

-# sowo-language README
+# nova-language README

-This is the README for your extension "sowo-language".
+This is the README for your extension "nova-language".
 After writing up a brief description, we recommend including the following sections.

 ## Features